Skip to content Skip to main navigation Report an accessibility issue

 As required by the National Panhellenic Conference, there is not a GPA requirement to participate in Primary Recruitment at the University of Tennessee, Knoxville.

 The typical average to extend a sorority membership invitation is a 3.00 cumulative GPA.
-Women who have below a 3.00 GPA are advised that they are at a greater risk to be released from the Formal Recruitment process due to their academics.
+Women who have below a 3.00 GPA are advised that they are at a greater risk to be released from the Primary Recruitment process due to their academics.

 GPA Zones